EPP405 - Professional Identity and Curriculum Work

 As a critical reflection of practice, students will gather evidence, document, analyse and reflect on practice to investigate and examine the role of the teacher and professional standards in secondary contexts.
 Students will select key teaching, learning and assessment artefacts aligned with the relevant professional standards, and build their professional portfolio to provide evidence of their professional identity and understanding of curriculum as community and complexity.
 Ethical and legal imperatives in teachers work will also be addressed.
 Students will be involved in online communication with staff and peers as they develop their final professional portfolio entries.

-This unit includes 25 days professional experience – a five-week block in trimester 2, in a secondary setting.
-During these days, the pre-service teacher will:
+This unit includes 20-days professional experience – a four-week block in trimester 2, in a secondary setting.

 Unit Fee Information